daizeng1984/vim-feelilng-lucky/README.md

 As all Python remote plugins, after you `PlugInstall`, you need to run `:UpdateRemotePlugins`.

 ## How
-Put your cursor on the word and make command `:FeelingLuckyReflink` and you're done.
+Put your cursor on the word or select in visual mode, then make call `:FeelingLuckyReflink` and you're done.

 ```
 Jekyll --> [Jekyll](https://jekyllrb.com/)